Private jet carrying 8 people crashes at Maine airport - Local News 8

 By Pete Muntean, Zoe Sottile, Alexandra Skores, CNN

-(CNN) — A private jet carrying eight people crashed on takeoff from Bangor, Maine, Sunday evening, according to the FAA.
+(CNN) — A private jet carrying eight people crashed during takeoff Sunday evening in Maine, and their fates remain uncertain.

+Emergency crews responded to an incident around 7:45 p.m., Bangor International Airport told CNN.

-The extent of their injuries was not known, a source briefed on the incident told CNN.
+The extent of injuries among those on board was not known, a source briefed on the incident told CNN.

-“First responders are still on the scene and are expected to be actively working the site for several more hours before any additional information is available,” the City of Bangor and Bangor International Airport said in a statement Sunday, without revealing the cause of the crash.

-The airport told CNN emergency crews responded to an incident around 7:45 p.m.
-The FAA and NTSB will investigate the crash, according to a statement from the FAA, and the airport remained closed overnight Sunday.
+The cause of the crash was not immediately clear.
+The FAA and the National Transportation Safety Board both said they are investigating.

+“The preliminary information we have is the plane crashed upon departing Bangor International Airport and experienced a postcrash fire,” the NTSB said Monday.

 The plane is a Bombardier Challenger 650 business jet and is registered to a limited liability corporation in Houston, according to federal records.

-The crash comes amid a massive snowstorm making its way through the Northeast.
+The crash happened as a massive snowstorm tore through the Northeast.
 Temperatures were well below freezing in Maine, with light snow causing very low visibility.

 A controller clears the pilot for takeoff on Bangor’s Runway 33.